-China recognizes structural problems with the ad hoc ISDS system and advocates for institutional reforms, including the establishment of an appellate mechanism modelled after the WTO dispute settlement system.
+China recognises structural problems with the ad hoc ISDS system and advocates for institutional reforms, including the establishment of an appellate mechanism modelled after the WTO dispute settlement system.
 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) provides some direction on China's view of the appellate mechanism, although it falls outside the scope of analysis in this dissertation.
 China does not explain how a permanent appellate mechanism could be implemented.
 For example, it is not clear whether China supports an appeal facility in lieu of ICSID annulment under the ICSID framework, a permanent standalone appellate body that will hear all ISDS cases, or an appellate mechanism as the second tier in a MIC.

-In the chapter, we discussed that China submitted a proposal on ISDS reform to the UNCITRAL WG III, expressing its support for maintaining the ISDS mechanism while acknowledging the need for reform.
+In the chapter, we discussed that China submitted a proposal on ISDS reform to the UNCITRAL WG III, expressing its support for maintaining the ISDS mechanism while acknowledging the international claim for a dispute that has been submitted to arbitration, unless the other party fails to comply with the arbitration award.

+need for reform.
 China identifies several concerns with the current ISDS regime and suggests priority areas for reform.
-These include the creation of an appellate mechanism for ISDS, retaining the right to appoint arbitrators, improving rules related to arbitrators' qualifications and conflicts of interest, promoting alternative dispute resolution measures, introducing pre-arbitration consultation procedures, and ensuring transparency of third-party funding.
+These include the creation of an appellate mechanism for ISDS, retaining the right to appoint arbitrators, improving rules related to arbitrators' qualifications and conflicts of interest, promoting alternative dispute resolution measures, introducing pre-arbitration consultation procedures, and ensuring transparency of TPF.
 However, the dissertation clarifies that it does not extensively discuss the arguments surrounding these proposals or their feasibility.